Search underway for 77-year-old man who went missing in Miami

 MIAMI (WSVN) - Authorities are asking for the public’s help in locating a 77-year-old man who went missing in Miami.

-He stands about 5 feet, 9 inches tall, has salt/ pepper hair and brown eyes, and was last seen wearing a long sleeve collard checkered green/yellow shirt, blue and white shorts, and burgundy Nike shoes.
+He stands about 5 feet, 9 inches tall, has salt and pepper hair and brown eyes, and was last seen wearing a long-sleeve, checkered green and yellow shirt, blue and white shorts, and burgundy Nike shoes.

-Anyone with information regarding Paul’s whereabouts is asked to contact Detective R. Obas or any on-duty detective of the City of Miami Police Department Special Victims Unit at 305-603-6300 or 305-579-6111.
+Anyone with information regarding Paul’s whereabouts is asked to contact Detective R. Obas or any on-duty detective of the City of Miami Police Department’s Special Victims Unit at 305-603-6300 or 305-579-6111.

 Copyright 2022 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.